 Punitive damages may be getting increasingly expensive due to a phenomenon called social inflation.
 You may want to consider increasing your general liability limits by adding an excess or umbrella policy to your insurance portfolio, especially if punitive damages are insurable or not excludable in your state.

-Liability Scenario #2: Wrongful Eviction, Wrongful Entry or Defamation
+Liability Scenario #2: Wrongful Eviction, Wrongful Entry, or Defamation

 Wrongful eviction claims are a hot topic right now due to the COVID-19 pandemic.
 Apartment owners eager to evict tenants formerly protected by federal and state eviction moratoriums must recognize that desperate tenants may take desperate measures to avoid eviction.
 In many cases, these tenants have fallen on challenging times.
 They may accuse you of self-help eviction if you sidestep the legal eviction process and take matters into your own hands, or they may file an uninhabitability claim with a government entity and then accuse you of retaliatory eviction.
 Tenants may also be inclined to accuse you of wrongful entry, invasion of private occupancy, and libel, slander or defamation of character.

-Most wrongful entry claims arise when apartment staff fail to provide tenants with advance notice while conducting routine maintenance.
+Most wrongful entry claims arise when apartment staff fails to provide tenants with advance notice while conducting routine maintenance.
 While you may be concerned that a tenant facing eviction may damage your property, subjecting them to frequent inspections could prompt a self-help eviction claim based on harassment.
 Your legal adviser may advise that it’s best to treat all tenants the same absent emergency entry authorized by lease terms.

-Apartment owners can also be exposed to libel, slander and defamation of character claims against property managers and staff.
+Apartment owners can also be exposed to libel, slander, and defamation of character claims against property managers and staff.
 These claims are less common because they are costly to litigate and difficult to prove, but they are still possible.
-For example, if former tenants find out that a manager is bad mouthing them during reference checks, they may decide to sue for defamation.
+For example, if former tenants find out that a manager is bad-mouthing them during reference checks, they may decide to sue for defamation.

 This is one reason apartment managers are generally encouraged to keep it professional when responding to reference checks.
 Some risk managers suggest making it a policy not to give information out on past tenants without their permission.